Digital Space Lab

 Evidence & Academic Contributions

-Over the past decade, Harald Meier has contributed to major international conferences and research events at the intersection of network science, digital methods, and investigative journalism.
+For almost a decade, Harald has served as Chief Data Scientist at the Social Media Research Foundation and contributed to major international conferences and research events at the intersections of social science, network science, digital methods, and investigative journalism.
 His lectures and tutorials explore how networks reveal meaning across media, politics, and society — from the architecture of online discourse to the ethics of data interpretation.
-He also initiated the NodeXL Academy and co-organizes the annual international NodeXL Summer & Winter Schools, connecting researchers, analysts, and journalists worldwide.

 MEIER, Harald (2016) Global Civil Society from Hyperlink Perspective: Exploring the Website Networks of International NGOs.
 Journal of Contemporary Eastern Asia Vol. 15, No. 1: 64-77